-Equip every storage bin with a batcher at the top, located so the hot mix is discharged vertically from the batcher into the center of the bin.
+Equip every storage bin with a batcher at the top, located so the HMA is discharged vertically from the batcher into the center of the bin.
 The Engineer may approve other equipment such as a rotating chute.
 Do not load the storage bin directly from a belt or other conveyor.
-Cover the belts carrying hot mix to prevent excess heat loss.
+Cover the belts carrying HMA to prevent excess heat loss.